Sebane1/VRChatYoutubeLoginFix/README.md

 **Step 4:**
 With youtube open and logged in via an incognito browser tab, use the extension and click copy, or save a cookies.txt to "%user%\AppData\LocalLow\VRChat\VRChat\Tools" (copying to clipboard will auto create the cookies.txt file for you)
+The official [github](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies) of yt-dlp does warn that overdownloading on an account could lead to account suspension, so potentially use a burner account or be mindful of how many videos are played at once.

 **Step 5:**
 Youtube videos should now work again in VR Chat.
 If they stop working again, you will need to grab new cookies via step 4.